grpc/proposal/L22-change-grpc++-dir-name.md

 - Users who need to use gRPC C++ as Apple framework must use the new directory name.

 ## Implementation
-Will be implement as part of the [gRPC C++ cocoapods library](https://github.com/grpc/grpc/issues/13582) efforts.
+Will be implemented as part of the [gRPC C++ cocoapods library](https://github.com/grpc/grpc/issues/13582) efforts.